david-a-siegel/MPRAudit/README.md

 Repository for MPRA analysis method "MPRAudit"

 ## Overview
 MPRAudit calculates the fraction of variance explained by sequence variation, which we call b<sup>2</sup>.
-In addition to code to simulate sample data, at its core MPRAudit consists of 5 functions to produce and return b<sup>2</sup>:
+At its core MPRAudit consists of 5 functions to produce and return b<sup>2</sup>:

 Estimate b<sup>2</sup>: